Clew Bay

-Clew Bay (/'klu:/; Cuan Mó) is a natural ocean bay in County Mayo, Ireland.
-It contains Ireland's best example of sunken drumlins.
+Clew Bay (/'klu:/; Cuan Mó) is a large ocean bay on the Atlantic coast of County Mayo, Ireland.
+It is roughly rectangular and has more than a hundred small islands on its landward side, Ireland's best example of sunken drumlins.
+The larger Clare Island guards the entrance of the bay.

-The bay is overlooked by Croagh Patrick to the south and the Nephin Range mountains of North Mayo.
-Clare Island guards the entrance of the bay.
-From the southwest part of the bay eastwards are Louisburgh, Lecanvey, Murrisk, and Westport; north of Westport is Newport, and westwards from there lies Mulranny, gateway to Achill.
-From the south side of the bay, between Clare Island and Achill, Bills Rocks can be seen.
+The bay is overlooked by Croagh Patrick to the south and the Nephin Beg Mountains to the north.
+From the southwest part of the bay eastwards are the settlements Louisburgh, Lecanvey, Murrisk, and Westport; north of Westport is Newport, and westwards from there lies Mulranny, gateway to Achill.

 History

-The bay was anciently known in Irish as Cuan Mod[h] ("Mod Harbour") or Modlind ("Mod Pool"), and was associated with the Fir Bolg.
+The bay was historically known in Irish as Cuan Mod ("harbour of Mod") or Modlind ("pool of Mod"), and was associated with the Fir Bolg.
+This later became Cuan Modha.
 Some writers claim that this name derives from Modh, one of the Tuatha Dé Danann.
-Another possibility is the Old Irish mod, moth, which meant "penis"; it is possible that the bay was imagined as a penis thrusting into the land.
+Another possibility is the Old Irish mod, moth, which meant "penis" or "man".

-Another old name is Cuan Umaill ("harbour of Umhaill"), which was rendered in English as "Bay of the Owly", and then "Bay of the Owles."
-The English names Bay of Borace, Horrus, Baragh and Boruce are all recorded, all references to Burrishoole (Buiríos Umhaill).
-The name Clew Bay, of uncertain origin, first appears in a 1714 map; it may be derived from cliath, "hurdle".
+Another old name is Cuan Umhaill ("harbour of Umhaill").
+It was rendered in English as "Bay of the Owly" and "Bay of the Owles."
+Other English names were the Bay of Borace, Horrus, and Baragh, all references to Burrishoole (Buiríos Umhaill).
+The name 'Clew Bay', of uncertain origin, first appears in a 1714 map; it may be derived from cliath, "hurdle".

-Clew Bay was the focus of the O'Malley family possessions in the Middle Ages, and is associated especially with Grace O'Malley (or Granuaile).
-She is known as the Pirate Queen who commanded a fleet of ships and maintained several castles, including those on Clare Island, Achill and Rockfleet.
+Clew Bay was the heart of the Gaelic territory of Umhaill, ruled by the Uí Máille (O'Malleys).
+Umhaill's last and most famous ruler was Grace O'Malley (Gráinne Ní Mháille), nicknamed "the pirate queen".
+The O'Malleys had a fleet of ships and several castles around Clew Bay, including Carrickkildavnet Castle, Carrickahowley Castle and Granuaile's Castle.

 During the Irish Civil War in July 1922, 400 Free State troops were landed at Clew Bay to take Westport and Castlebar from Anti-Treaty forces.

+In 2024, the discovery of a submerged late Bronze Age fort from the depths of Clew Bay was announced by a team from Connemara and Mayo County Council.